pololu/pololu-api/specification.md

 `numerical_value_in_si_units` - The value converted to standard SI units such as meters and seconds.
 This is useful for sorting or for unit conversions.

 `footnote` - An important note that should be displayed near the specification.

+## Relationships

+`product` - The product corresponding to this specification.